MyRetroStore/ZXMUX-Tester/README.md

 As this is a custom chip, modern chip testers like the TL866 is unable to test them.
 If you are troubleshooting a Spectrum and you don't have a known good working device to test the multiplexer in, this makes it difficult to troubleshoot.

 I built an shield for the Arduino Mega 2560 which tests the multiplexer as it's a fairly simple design that uses logic NAND/OR gates and digital multiplexers.
-I used this to also test the ZXMUX replacement chips that I sell on my store.
+I use this to also test the ZXMUX replacement chips that I sell on my store.

 The gerber and HEX files are provided if you want to do a DIY.